Rosshoven/Rosshoven.github.io/README.md

 # New Dads
 New Dads is a fictional club invented to help men cope with the transition into Fatherhood.
-It includes meet-ups, books, links to social media accounts and forms to fill in.
+It includes meet-ups, books, links to social media accounts and forms.

 # Installation
 No installation required.